OpenPoiesis/poietic-tool/README.md

 - `metamodel`: Describe the metamodel (supports: text, markdown and HTML output)
 - `create-library` Create a library of multiple models.

+Experimental commands:
+- `experimental-export-svg`: Export design as a SVG diagram.
+Requires pictograms from [poietic-assets](https://github.com/openpoiesis/poietic-assets)

 Use `--help` with a desired command to learn more.

+_Developer's note: At the moment of writing this, I know how to include resources with a command-line tool in a Swift package.
+That is why the SVG feature is "experimental"._

 ### Pseudo-REPL